Baltic ALgae COmmunity AnalySIs System is a classification system for macrophytes (defined as macroalgae and angiosperms).

 The classification scheme is valid for open coastal waters (national water type B3) and combines the evaluation of soft and hard bottom vegetation.
 BALCOSIS covers all representative perennial vegetation components of the German Baltic open coastal waters (eelgrass beds, Fucus and red algae phytal).
 A set of in total seven parameters (= metrics) has been compiled for each of those habitats and for each metric a 5-step classification system has been developed.
 This allows evaluating, if certain vegetation elements or metrics may react different towards anthropogenic stressors.

-How the assessment system BALCOSIS is to be used is described on the website Waters assessment [up to date in German only].
+How the assessment system BALCOSIS is to be used is described on the website surface waters assessment.